g0mb4/tas/README.md

 Documentation can be found [here](https://g0mb4.github.io/tas/).

 # "Hardware"
-Our computer architecture consists from CPU (Central Processing Unit), registers and Random Access Memory RAM, where part of the memory is being used as a stack.
+Our computer architecture consists from Central Processing Unit (CPU), registers and Random Access Memory (RAM), where part of the memory is being used as a stack.
 The size of each word in memory is 16 bits.
 Arithmetics is to be carried by the '2's complement' method.
 Our computer machine can only handle integers (Positives or negatives), it doesn't handle real numbers.

 ## Registers
 Our computer machine includes the following list of registers: